 In the example above, Jason Robbins’ family is partway charted, with his father’s family being charted enough for Jason Robbins to line up with his partner, Carrie Baird

 The cost of generational clarity is the fact that adding so many family branches will create a tree with an abundance of information to read through.
-This may be a helpful addition to a tree, or could be a hinderance to others.
+This may be a helpful addition to a tree, or could be a hindrance to others.

 Step 5: Group Together Generations